Valhalla train crash: Driver's behavior

-The report next considered whether Brody might have made a mistake with the shifter, as speculated.
-While prior to purchasing the used ML350 two months earlier she had driven a Honda with a shifter in the more common position between the front seats, her husband told the NTSB that she had not told him of any problems using the column-mounted shifter, which he had also used when driving her car and found easy to get used to.
+The report next considered whether Ellen might have made a mistake with the shifter, as speculated.
+Prior to purchasing the used ML350 two months earlier she had driven a Honda with a shifter in the more common position between the front seats.
+Alan told the NTSB that she had not told him of any problems using the column-mounted shifter, which he had also used when driving the SUV and found easy to get used to.
 The investigators consulted with the National Highway Traffic Safety Administration and found neither recalls nor complaints related to the shifter positioning or operation.
 They noted that the motions required for drive and reverse on the test ML350 were similar to those required for a floor-based shifter, and concluded there was "insufficient evidence" that the column-mounted shifter was a factor in the accident.

-While the Mercedes was equipped with a GPS navigation system, Brody's husband was not sure whether she used it.
+While the Mercedes was equipped with a GPS navigation system, Alan was not sure whether Ellen used it.
 Had she done so, it might have provided additional warning that a grade crossing was nearby.
 The NTSB noted that the Federal Railroad Administration had been working to update its grade crossing database and provide it to the manufacturers of GPS systems; it expected to have that done by late 2017.

-Ultimately, the NTSB theorized that Brody was distracted by the gate that had hit the rear of her car and the possibility that it had been dented.
-"This focus likely consumed her attention; hindering her ability to detect, perceive, and respond to audible and visual cues that the train was approaching," its report said. "[We] conclude that after the grade crossing activated, the driver's attention was most likely diverted to the crossing gate arm striking her vehicle, and she was unaware of the proximity of the approaching train."
+Ultimately, the NTSB theorized that Ellen was distracted by the gate that had hit the rear of the SUV and the possibility that it had been dented. "[We] conclude that after the grade crossing activated," it wrote, "the driver's attention was most likely diverted to the crossing gate arm striking her vehicle, and she was unaware of the proximity of the approaching train."